 Daedalus is also an outer reef and marine park.
 Apart from the general regulations, anyone going diving here should be able to cope with changing, sometimes strong currents, high waves and Zodiacs.
 In addition, a deep dive specialty is recommended.

-- Northern tip: With a little bit of luck, hammerhead sharks can be seen right here – on the northern tip of the Daedalus Reef.
-And if we are patient enough, we might not only see one shark but a whole group of them instead!
+- North tip: With a little luck, hammerhead sharks can be seen here - at the northern tip of Daedalus Reef.
+And if we are patient enough, we might see not only one shark, but a whole group of them!

-- Manta Point: Whilst we keep an eye out for mantas, we can also marvel at the vast number of widely differing sea anemones, which in all sorts of colors, contend for the title of 'the fairest of them all'.
+- Manta Point: While we are looking for manta rays, we can also marvel at the large number of very different sea anemones, in all kinds of colors, fighting for the title of "the most beautiful of them all".

-- Southern plateau: A plateau with large and small blocks lies in the south of the Daedalus Reef - a good place for the thresher shark.
-In addition, turtles, grey reef sharks, hunting mackerel and tuna as well as stone fish and snails can be found here.
+- Southern Plateau: A plateau with large and small boulders is located in the south of Daedalus Reef - a good place for thresher shark.
+You can also find turtles, gray reef sharks, mackerels and tunas as well as stonefish and snails.